Miano-E/PromptRecall/README.md

 This project is currently in its early stages, featuring a landing page.
 Full functionality is planned for future development.
 Stay tuned for updates!

-## Contact

-For any inquiries or feedback, feel free to reach out.

-Email: mianoedwin007@gmail.com

 ## Getting Started

 1. Clone the repository.